PaulKinlan/paul.kinlan.me/content/en/2011-02-24-i-ve-seen-the-future-of-the-web-it-s-in-the-b.markdown

 without a url, but with the background name will return a reference to the running window that can then be closed.</p>

-<p>You can only open a url that is specified in the domain of the &ldquo;urls&rdquo;
+<p>You can only open a url that is specified in the domain of the 'urls'
 extents in the manifest &ndash; so for example you couldn't open a background page to google.com if you didn't verify you own that domain.</p>